Length: 61 – 63 cm

 Weight: 850 – 1500 g

-Shelducks eat small invertebrates including insects, molluscs and crustaceans.
+Shelducks mainly eat small aquatic invertebrates including insects, molluscs and crustaceans, as well as small fish, worms, and plant matter.

-They forage in shallow water by upending and dabbling.
+They forage in shallow water by upending and head-dipping, and by digging and dabbling on mud flats.

 Where to see them

-Shelducks are common around the coastline although they can also be found in inland waters.
+Shelducks are common around the coastline although they can also be found in inland waters, such as reservoirs, and gravel pits.

 They can be seen at any time of year with the population growing to more than 81,000 during the winter.